Our Team

 Transgender inclusion in sport is a hot topic but is under researched.
 Tom wants to fill the research gaps around what makes transgender inclusion into sport easier or more difficult, and to reframe discussion on the topic toward the psychosocial (i.e. non-physical) benefits of sporting inclusion.

-Tom is currently completing a scoping review of the current research in this area.
+Tom is in the final stages of completing a scoping review of the current research in this area.
 This will help to guide Tom’s subsequent projects, inform the projects of other researchers/research groups, and improve the general understanding of the psychosocial benefits of sport for transgender people.

 Reanna Clune